m-yamazoe/documentation/on-premise/installation/n_node/n_node.rst

                   "source_cidr":"ip_of_new_monitor_server,ip_of_another_monitor_server"
                  }

-Since source_cidr values are a comma-separated list of all the IP addresses of all the worker, monitor, and dispatcher servers.
+For source_cidr, use a comma-separated list of all the IP addresses of all the worker, monitor, and dispatcher servers.

 MySQL